martin-t/rec-wars/README.md

 RecWars is a free and open source clone of [RecWar](#the-original-game) - you control a vehicle and fight other vehicles in a variety of game modes using an arsenal of several distinct weapons.
 You can play against bots, in splitscreen and over the network.

-RecWars aims to have gameplay similar but not identical to RecWar.
+RecWars aims to have gameplay similar, but not identical, to RecWar.
 I suspect RecWar was balanced for playing against bots and might result in annoying strats being the most effective when people start [playing to win](http://www.sirlin.net/articles/playing-to-win).
 However, almost everything in RecWars is [configurable](#cvars) and you can switch to the original RecWar balance to [compare](#recwars-vs-recwar-differences).

 **Currently this is very much a work-in-progress**: the driving physics don't feel right, there are no collisions between vehicles, bots move randomly ...